ykmnkmi/svelte_js.dart/README.md

 ## 🛠 Status: Experimental
 Testing Svelte 5 JS bindings and ~~compiler~~ with new Dart JS & WASM interoperability.

 Hard to implement:
-- Passing a Dart `List` reference to the JS side for data population.
+- Mutability.
+Set new value to signal.
 - ...

 Currently, all Dart code in the examples is not generated.